rwela/panel/README.md

 ---

-Provided an answer to the question: “Can we do better?”
+Provided an answer to the question: “Can we do better ?”

 ---